A composer viewing this century's music. [UCSD Lecture II]

 The most direct way of communication of political contents by musical means is primitive songs and hymns to be performed in order to stimulate or accompany political action by masses of people.
 It is obvious that the artistic interest of such materials is extremely low, for its design has to be elementary in every respect.
 The most effective items were not created by composers of stature but by humble amateurs with a profound feeling for the cause they served and a special flair for the requirements of the style.
 It is also we known that such tunes may switch party lines with the greatest of ease and serve the adversary just as well if given the proper lyrics.

-many when Die in German, which means
+I have written about 20 operas, many when is called Die in German, which means

 The